justinmccoy/lab-watson-automatic-model-builder/README.md

 ### 1. Create an instance of the Watson Studio Service
 Watson Studio is your IDE for Machine Learning and Data Science, combining opensource tools, and libraries into a unified Cloud based platform for discovering and sharing insights.
 For this lab we're using the Automatic Model Builder simplifying the data preparation, training, and evaluation steps of machine learning.

-* In your browser go to the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps) and click `Catalog`.
+1. In your browser go to the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps) and click `Catalog`.

-* In the navigation menu at the left, select `AI` and then select `Watson Studio`.
+2. In the navigation menu at the left, select `AI` and then select `Watson Studio`.

   ![](doc/source/images/watson-studio-service.png?raw=true)

-* Verify this service is being created in the Dallas region, and you've selected the lite/free pricing plan.
-Note the lite/free plan only allows you to add a single user to your project, and is limited in the compute capacity hours.
-More details on limites and to monitor usage is available in the [documentation](https://dataplatform.cloud.ibm.com/docs/content/admin/monitor-resources.html?context=analytics&linkInPage=true).
+3. Verify this service is being created in the `Dallas region`, and you've selected the `lite/free` pricing plan.

+Note the `lite/free` plan only allows you to add a single user to your project, and is limited in the compute capacity hours.
+More details on limits and how to monitor usage is available in the [documentation](https://dataplatform.cloud.ibm.com/docs/content/admin/monitor-resources.html?context=analytics&linkInPage=true).

   ![](doc/source/images/watson-studio-create.png?raw=true)

-* Click `Create`
+4. Click `Create`

-* Launch your newly created Watson Studio Environment
+5. Launch your newly created Watson Studio Environment by clicking `Get Started`

   ![](doc/source/images/launch-watson-studio.png?raw=true)